KxSystems/docs-v1/docs/wp/multi-partitioned-dbs/index.md

 examples of several simple queries implemented for each schema.

-### Author
+## Author

-James Hanna, has helped design and develop kdb+ implementations and proof of concepts for more than 40 customers.
+James Hanna has helped design and develop kdb+ implementations and proof of concepts for more than 40 customers.
 Based in New York, James is a Technical Architect for Kx, a high-performance data-management, event-processing and trading platform.